qwebug/bug-report/README.md

     CREATE SCHEMA extensions;
     CREATE EXTENSION pg_strom WITH SCHEMA extensions;

-    -- SQL executes on the CPU:
+    -- SQL is executed on the CPU: set pg_strom.enabled=off;
-    set pg_strom.enabled=off;
     SELECT * FROM
             (SELECT c2 AS f1,